ArnaudDuhamel/Portoflio-Data-Analysis/referenceGroupReportFall2023/README.md

 ## Task

-Make the point that too little resources are invested into the course "Graphics Programming" compared to its difficulty level
+In the reference group report, make the point that too little resources are invested into the course "Graphics Programming" compared to its difficulty level.

 ## Data used